on softness & blocking wool

 So let’s get on to pre-washing your skein shall we?

 A little known fact about our yarn is that it’s actually washed at our mill once it’s finished being spun.
-Each skein is soaked in the river on the property to both soften it up and to remove some of the natural lanolin (just a bit, don’t worry!) and oils that are still left on it at this point in the process.
+Each skein is soaked in the river on the property to both soften it up and to remove some of the natural lanolin (just a bit, don’t worry!) and oils that are still left on it at this point in the process, while still retaining that lovely, sheepy smell that us knitters all love so much.

 Because of this, each skein has already been securely tied in several places, so you will not need to re-tie your skein before washing.
 Simply fill your sink with warm water (adding your wool wash or soap if you’d like to) and slowly lower your skein in, taking care that all parts of the wool take on water.
 You’re going to want to “press” your yarn down into the water, rather than stirring it, or agitating it too much.